Course Element: Single Page

 - Upload file in storage folder

 For further editing of HTML pages you can use the OpenOlat Editor.
 It works similar to a word processing program.
 The automatically created file when you create a page for the first time already has the name of the course element.
-Once created, open the file with the link "Open file in editor" and you will get to the OpenOlat HTML Editor.
+Once created, open the file with the link "Edit page" and you will get to the OpenOlat HTML Editor.

 In the HTML editor you can insert links to pictures, videos, the individual course elements of the course and to the tools in the toolbar in addition to the different formatting.